Making Your Indonesia Electronic Customs Declaration (e-CD)

 After presenting the passport and Indonesia visa at immigration, travelers must then pass through customs clearance.

 All goods carried into Indonesia are subject to an Indonesian Customs and Excise officer inspection.
-This applies to travelers arriving at an international airport or any Indonesian land or sea borders.
+This applies whether you’re arriving at an international airport or any Indonesian land or sea borders.
+Have your Arrival Card QR code ready to show officials.

 Luggage Clearance for Passengers in Transit in Indonesia

 Passengers transiting through Jakarta Soekarno-Hatta (CGK) airport or Medan Kuala Namu (KNO) to another Indonesian airport must label luggage to these airports for clearance on arrival.
-Transit passengers need to collect their luggage and check-in again.
+You’ll need to collect your luggage and check-in again.